Rooting Out Incorrect RIPE Atlas Probe Geolocations: Introduction

 In this work, we provide an in-depth analysis of operator misreported geolocation.
-We apply a simple methodology to identify probes that do not respond from their operator-reported geolocation.
-The methodology (1) uses speed of Internet calculations to derive a minimum bound of expected latency between two vantage points---the target vantage point and a vantage point we control---and (2) applies the minimum bound to verify whether operator-reported geolocations are physically possible.
+We apply a simple methodology that conservatively infers the set of probes that do not respond from their operator-reported geolocation.
+The methodology (1) uses speed of Internet calculations to derive a minimum bound of expected latency between two vantage points---the target vantage point and a vantage point we control---and (2) applies the minimum bound to infer whether operator-reported geolocations are physically possible.

-In May~2024, we deploy our methodology from Ark~\cite{caidark}, 170~globally distributed probes we control, to measure the validity of operator-reported geolocation of the largest and most geographically distributed community-vantage point collection: RIPE Atlas~\cite{ripeatlas}.
-Our methodology discovers 197 (1.5\%) present-day ``violating'' probes: probes that are likely not responding from the operator-reported geolocation, because otherwise they would surpass the speed of Internet (e.g., speed of light in fiber).
-Compared to prior work~\cite{darwich2023replication,gharaibeh2017look}, our methodology identifies over 2~times the amount of violating vantage points while using 9~times less bandwidth.
+Between May~2024 and March~2025, we deploy our methodology from 294~globally distributed probes, to measure the validity of operator-reported geolocation of the largest and most geographically distributed community-vantage point collection: RIPE Atlas~\cite{ripeatlas}.
+Our methodology infers a lower bound of 470 probes (3.96\%) likely not responding from their reported location between May 2024 and March 2025, as doing so would require exceeding the physical limits of Internet speed (e.g., the speed of light in fiber).
+Our work identifies over 4~times the amount of violating probes, while applying a modified methodology that uses 9~times less iterative measurements (evaluated in Section~\ref{sub:sec:eval}) than prior work~\cite{darwich2023replication,gharaibeh2017look}.

-The magnitude of error for probes misreporting geolocation is significant; roughly 50\% of violating probes respond at least 1,000~miles away from their reported location.
-Inaccurate geolocation disproportionately affects countries and states with low vantage point coverage, such as southern Africa and Alaska.
-Consequently, entire countries (e.g., Lesotho, Eswatini) previously believed to have at least one vantage point are left with no \atlas coverage, potentially impacting the accuracy of the prior work that depends upon them~\cite{surr_by_clouds,NREN_africa,fanou2017four}.
+Errors in misreported geolocation are substantial; roughly 50\% of violating probes likely responded at least 1,600~kilometers away from their reported location.
+Inaccurate geolocation disproportionately affects countries with low vantage point coverage, such as southern Africa.
+Therefore, entire countries (e.g., Lesotho, Botswana) previously reported to have at least one vantage point are left with no verified \atlas coverage, potentially impacting the accuracy of the prior work that depends upon them~\cite{surr_by_clouds,NREN_africa,fanou2017four}.

 We consider how inaccuracies prevail over time, finding that operators are slow to update metadata and that the number of violating probes is increasing.
 The majority (52\%) of geolocations are updated after the vantage point violates the speed of Internet for at least 7 weeks, suggesting most violating vantage points misreport locations for months.
 Furthermore, the number of violating probes increases every year, highlighting that this problem is not diminishing.